handy-common-utils/oclif-utils/README.md

     version: flags.version({ char: 'v' }),
     help: flags.help({ char: 'h' }),
     'update-readme.md': flags.boolean({ hidden: true, description: 'For developers only, don\'t use' }),
+    debug: flags.boolean({ char: 'd', name: 'debug' }),
     // ... other code ...
   }

+  static args = [
+    { name: 'path' as const, default: 'dataflow', description: 'path for putting generated website files' },
+    //             ^----- this is needed for the "path" property of options.args to be known to the compiler ];

   static examples = [
     '^ -r ap-southeast-2 -s',